masongrizchel/SHAP-Pulsar-Classifier/README.md

 Link: https://archive.ics.uci.edu/ml/datasets/HTRU2

 ### Usage
-Simply run the Jupyter Notebook (.ipynb) or the Python script (.py) in your environment.
+Run the Jupyter Notebook (.ipynb) or the Python script (.py) in your environment.
 The script will automatically download the data, train the model, and generate the SHAP visualizations.

 Added major revisions with the workflow.

-Noted some challenges.